mbaumer/us_hep_funding/docs/_states/IN.md

 [Back to top](#top)
 ## IN-04 -- Rep. James R. Baird (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IN-04)
 ### Committees
-James R. Baird is the #15 Democrat on the House Committee on Science, Space, and Technology
+James R. Baird is the #15 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```